Convolutio/eirb-com-helper/README.md

 python main.py
 ```

-TODO
-- [ ]: instanciate once the Bot in the Flask app

 ### Endpoints

 #### `POST` `/send`

-Requires the `"Content-Type": "application/json"` header with a json body with the following structure
+Requires the `"Content-Type": "application/json"` header with a json body with
+the following structure

 ```json
 {
     "chat_id": "the id of your chat with the bot",